youyinnn/cloud_run_tut/README.md

 Sometimes, you may want to deploy your local work to the cloud for debugging.
 One simple way is to deploy your code using **Google Cloud CLI**.

-You now work on deploying a Python Flask web application to the Cloud Run.

 In the root path of this repository, a Java application demo in the folder `skier_app_java` contains all necessary Java servlet code and the `skier_app_java/Dockerfile`.

 The file builds an image that runs a Java application with Maven.